apache/mynewt-site/docs/about.md

 * System configuration that allows collection of logs and statistics for all packages (with filtering options) ranging from OS-level resources such as memory pools, priorities to interface level counters such as packet exchange and queues
 * Core dump captures to enable remote diagnosis of device failures and hiccups
 * Network protocol stacks
-    * First fully open-source BLE 4.2 stack
+    * World's first fully open-source BLE 4.2 stack
         * Support for PDUs of up to 251 bytes for high throughput
         * Support for all 4 roles to be run concurrently - Broadcaster, Observer, Peripheral, Central
         * Random addresses for link-layer security